javaee/jms-spec/README.md

 It runs in conjunction with the [official JSR 343 page on the JCP website](http://jcp.org/en/jsr/detail?id=343). which is used mainly to conduct the formal aspects of these JSRs.

+JMS 2.0 is now in maintenance mode and is administered directly by the maintenance lead.
 The maintenance lead for JSR 343 (JMS 2.0) is [Nigel Deakin](mailto:nigel.deakin@oracle.com) (Oracle).

 ## Getting involved